turingschool/launch-curriculum/module6/lessons/Week1/ToolsForAfterAnInterview.md

 Are there ways that your group can support you in your "soft landing"?
 For example, maybe there is something they can remind you to do for yourself or a mantra they can remind you of.

-When we come back together after today's interviews, you will discuss these questions with your group and then I'll ask for volunteers to share in the full group.
-Then we will move into an Interview Recap and Emotional Check-In for today's interview.
+After reflecting individually, you will discuss these questions with your group and then I'll ask for volunteers to share in the full group.

 ### Interview Recaps